No. 17 Squadron IAF

-No. 17 Squadron (Golden Arrows) is a squadron of the Indian Air Force stationed at the Ambala Air Force Station as part of the Western Air Command.
+No. 17 Squadron also known as The Golden Arrows Squadron nicknamed as The Golden Arrows is a squadron of the Indian Air Force stationed at the Ambala Air Force Station as part of the Western Air Command.
 The squadron was number-plated in 2016, but was resurrected in Ambala on 11 September 2019 with the Dassault Rafale.

 History

 Formed in October 1951 at Adampur under the command of Flight Lieutenant D.L.
-Springett, No. 17 Squadron was the last of four squadrons raised in rapid succession as part of the IAF’s emergency response to rising regional tensions.
+Springett, No. 17 Squadron was the last of four squadrons raised in rapid succession as part of the IAF's emergency response to rising regional tensions.
 Initially equipped with Harvard aircraft, it later transitioned to Vampires.

+Hawker Hunters from the Squadron participated in Operation Vijay in 1961.
+Six Hunters of No.17 Sqn led by the CO, Sqn.
+Ldr.
+Jayawant Singh took off from Sambra and attacked the Wireless station at Bambolim with a mixture of rockets and cannon fire.

 It was moved from the East to Delhi during the 1965 Indo-Pakistani War to provide air cover for the capital.

 During the 1971 Indo-Pakistani War, under the command of Wing Commander Narinder Chatrath, No. 17 Squadron conducted a significant attack on the Kurmitola airbase near Dhaka.
 In this mission, Chatrath engaged two Pakistan Air Force Sabres, successfully shooting down one.
 For his leadership and bravery, he was awarded the Vir Chakra.

 It was awarded its President's Standard on 8 November 1988 at Palam.

+In 1999, the squadron participated in the Kargil War under Operation Safed Sagar, the code name of the Indian Air Force's operations in the conflict.
+Sqn Ldr Ajay Ahuja of the squadron was posthumously awarded the Vir Chakra for bravery for his role in the conflict.

-Currently Based at Ambala and Equipped with India's First Squadron of Dassault Rafale, The squadron has participated in the 2025 India Pakistan conflict.
+Currently based at Ambala and equipped with India's first squadron of Dassault Rafale, the squadron has participated in the 2025 India Pakistan conflict.